Workshop on ancillary data for land surface and Earth system modelling

 Overview

 Recent advances in land surface and more general Earth system models lead to higher resolution and increased fidelity in the representation of local processes.
 To allow for the correct representation of these processes, it is necessary to seek increased quality, complexity, appropriateness and availability of ancillary fields that are used to constrain land surface models and their related parameters.
 With a wide spectrum of ancillary data including topography, physiographic fields, vegetation structures and indices, and soil related hydrological parameters, the data providers range between satellite agencies to in situ data investigators.
 This makes it difficult to define and harmonise the data requirements.
-In order to develop appropriate data for future modelling needs, it is therefore essential for modellers and data providers to deepen their mutual understanding of the challenges involved in the generation of the data and evolving modelling requirements.
+To develop appropriate data for future modelling needs, it is therefore essential for modellers and data providers to deepen their mutual understanding of the challenges involved in the generation of the data and evolving modelling requirements.
 This workshop is an opportunity to bridge the gap between these different communities.

 Additionally, machine learning is also changing the landscape as it is opening new possibilities to improve these datasets via a more automated extraction of information from observations, to improve links between the model simulations and the end users, and to improve pure machine learning forecast models and parameter optimisation that will heavily depend on the provision of good background information.